Updated for tax year 2020.

-When you start a new job as an employee, your new employer typically asks you to complete Form W-4, Employee Withholding Allowance Certificate.
+When you start a new job as an employee, your new employer typically asks you to fill out Form W-4, Employee Withholding Certificate.

-This document is a two-page Internal Revenue Service (IRS) form.
+This document is a one-page Internal Revenue Service (IRS) form.
 It tells your employer how much money to take out of your paycheck to cover federal and state income taxes.

 The IRS recommends submitting a new Form W-4 each year, as well as any time your personal or financial situation changes regardless of your tax bracket.
 This ensures the right amount of tax is withheld during the year.

 For instance, if you get a promotion, get married or have a baby, you may want to adjust your W-4 to match the changes.
 Leaving it the same could result in too much money withheld each pay period – or worse, too little withheld resulting in a large tax bill come tax season.